LISTEN TO THIS ARTICLE

 Enterprise Agent Systems Are Collapsing in Production

-Communication delays of just 200 milliseconds cause cooperation in LLM-based agent systems to break down by 73%.
+Communication delays of just a few seconds cause cooperation in LLM-based agent systems to collapse.
 Not network latency from poor infrastructure, just the natural pause while an agent waits for API responses, database queries, or approval workflows.
-That's the finding from researchers at the University of Tokyo who tested multi-agent collaboration under realistic enterprise conditions, and it explains why production customer service deployments are failing in ways that demos never predicted.
+That's the finding from researchers at the University of Tokyo who tested multi-agent collaboration under realistic conditions, and it explains why production customer service deployments are failing in ways that demos never predicted.

 The gap between "works in testing" and "works in production" has always existed in software.
 With autonomous agents, it's a canyon.